chrisguttandin/aws-client-factories/README.md

 # aws-client-factories

-For now it only supports DynamoDB.
+Work in progress ... for now it only supports DynamoDB.